19bufordcarl/CarlRPG/Myth & Shadow/Foreword/Why a New System.md

 That being said, I’d like to define what exactly rulings over rules means to me.
 I’m going to quote some relevant parts of that blog post above to set the stage.

-*“””*
 #### *Rules as Written*

-*In most modern legal systems, we have both [legislation](https://en.wikipedia.org/wiki/Legislation) (rules written by law-makers) and [common law](https://en.wikipedia.org/wiki/Common_law) (precedent created by judges).
+> *In most modern legal systems, we have both [legislation](https://en.wikipedia.org/wiki/Legislation) (rules written by law-makers) and [common law](https://en.wikipedia.org/wiki/Common_law) (precedent created by judges).
 In a court case, typically what happens (at a high level), is that the judge will hear the case, then interpret and apply any relevant legislation,then look at the precedent created by past judges ruling on similar cases, and finally decide if they want to create new precedent or side with history.*
+>

-*This is exactly what a GM does in a TTRPG.
+> *This is exactly what a GM does in a TTRPG.
 The system designer creates a rulebook that lays out the legislation.
 When a situation arises, the GM interprets and applies rules from the rulebook.
 If the rulebook doesn’t cover the situation (or does so badly), the GM attempts to interpret the spirit of the rulebook to create a new ruling.
 This creates a precedent for future rulings (that may be overturned if it’s for the best).*
+>

-*It is the aim of [some rulebooks](https://www.sjgames.com/gurps/) to provide legislation for as many situations as possible.
+> *It is the aim of [some rulebooks](https://www.sjgames.com/gurps/) to provide legislation for as many situations as possible.
 The idea is “it’s there if you need it, but you don’t have to use it”, which is how we get exhaustively detailed math for how long it takes to pickaxe through the various thicknesses of different materials.
 The downside is that much of the rulebook becomes “noise” (it’s harder to find one rule in a book of 10000 rules than a book of 10 rules), and that as a GM, it feels very compelling to use a rule if it’s there, so much of the “play” becomes remembering/interpreting legislation rather than imagining fiction.*
+>

-*The aim of [other rulebooks](https://preview.drivethrurpg.com/en/product/399483/Into-the-Odd--Remastered) is to provide way less specific legislation, but for each of the rules to be broadly applicable and for it to be easy to interpret the spirit of the rulebook to easily create rulings with its framework.*
+> *The aim of [other rulebooks](https://preview.drivethrurpg.com/en/product/399483/Into-the-Odd--Remastered) is to provide way less specific legislation, but for each of the rules to be broadly applicable and for it to be easy to interpret the spirit of the rulebook to easily create rulings with its framework.*
-*“””*

 So we see the issue that rules can become cumbersome, especially when printed into a book where each word on that pickaxe math is as space valuable as the words for melee attacks, despite the vast difference in frequency.
 - *(hmm if only there were some way to reduce this noise, like a magical digital hologram with links to the most relevant information and all connected information for each page rather than dyeing the remains of tree bark, oh yea a wiki!)*

 But there’s another side to this that I feel can get overlooked in the modern OSR zeitgeist, as the blog goes on to start its critique.

-*“””*
 #### *Page By Page Stream of Consciousness*
+Knave 2e

-> *Nothing in these rules is sacrosanct.
+> '*Nothing in these rules is sacrosanct.
 The rules at your table will evolve over the course of a campaign, as you and your players tailor them to fit the way you like to play.
 This is a good thing.
-Altering the rules and writing your own is a time-honored part of the hobby and a critical part of becoming a great Game Master (and, in time, a game designer).*
+Altering the rules and writing your own is a time-honored part of the hobby and a critical part of becoming a great Game Master (and, in time, a game designer).*'

+Analysis

-*I’m quoting this up-front because I want to get out ahead of it.
+> *I’m quoting this up-front because I want to get out ahead of it.
 Just because the rules aren’t sacrosanct, and just because tables can (and are encouraged to) change and tailor them, does not mean they’re immune to criticism or praise.
 If I release a book with nothing but hot garbage between the bindings, it’s not okay just because I say “they were just suggestions man, change them if they’re not working for ya”.
 Likewise, if I release the most platonically ideal set of TTRPG rules, they deserve praise, even if I make this disclaimer.*
-*“””*
 ## Rules Matter
 Clearly, the rules matter.
 Otherwise we wouldn’t be printing all these books.
 But, also we don’t want to get overly detailed?